emrgnt-cmplxty/automata/automata/docs/core/agent/tools/agent_tool_factory.rst

 ================

-``AgentToolFactory`` is a class for creating tool managers to be utilized by agents in their tasks.
+``AgentToolFactory`` is a class for creating tool managers to be utilized by providers in their tasks.
 This factory class generates specific tool managers based on the toolkit type and ensures that all the required arguments are correctly provided to construct the desired agent tool.